multiversx/mx-exchange-sc/README.md

 This repository contains the principal Smart Contract components of Maiar Exchange.

-This document a brief description of the Smart Contracts.
+This document is a brief description of the Smart Contracts.
 It covers the basic workflows that a user may do in order to succesfully interact with each contract.
 For those interested about more in-depth technical details, each contract will have its separate  README in its own root directory.

 - [Maiar Exchange Smart Contracts](#maiar-exchange-smart-contracts)
   - [DEX Contracts](#dex-contracts)